safepay/sensor.fronius/README.md

 This component will not poll the inverter from sunset to sunrise.

-This means that if you restart HA at night, you will get zeros for all values and "-" for Yearly and Lifetime until the inverter is back online the next morning.
+This means that if you restart HA at night, you will get "-" for all sensors until the inverter is back online the next morning.

 You can override these times with ``start_time`` and ``stop_time``.